Jaebjoo/studio/BlobTrigger.md

 ![Image](images\Create a Blob Trigger\Screen Shot 2021-02-15 at 9.59.47 PM.png "Image")

+**When you upload a Blob which is a file, it will trigger the function.**

 ![Image](images\Create a Blob Trigger\Screen Shot 2021-02-15 at 10.00.03 PM.png "Image")

 ![Image](images\Create a Blob Trigger\Screen Shot 2021-02-15 at 10.00.35 PM.png "Image")

 ![Image](images\Create a Blob Trigger\Screen Shot 2021-02-15 at 10.00.46 PM.png "Image")

+**The trigger successfully being processed can be seen in logs.**

 ![Image](images\Create a Blob Trigger\Screen Shot 2021-02-15 at 10.00.59 PM.png "Image")